jdelon02/agent-os/templates/instructions/create-tasks-list.md

     - file: .agent-os/specs/spec.md (if not exists)
   </creates>
   <updates>
-    - file: .agent-os/specs/spec.md (if exists, append new feature)
+    - file: .agent-os/specs/spec.md (if exists, find and update matching feature or append if new)
   </updates>
-  <enhances>with KB context if available</enhances>
+  <enhances>with Phase 4 validation context and task patterns</enhances>
   <consolidation_mode>processes provided feature data for consistent formatting</consolidation_mode>
 </step_metadata>